mathisbot/forgedbackup/README.md

 ### Usage

-First, make sure clients and servers are running the same version of fBUFS.
+First, make sure clients and servers are running the same version of ForgedBackup.

 Head over `example` if you want a quick example layout for both the client and the server workdir.
 Please do not copy/paste it in production because it contains private keys.